vipin-pstuff/DSA-notes/Python-DSA-notes/notes/04-array/15-1-array-problems.md

 - `advice` : for learning
     - always go from small to big OR basics to advance
     - learn the basic stuff which required to learn that advance things , don't jump to directly on advance stuff
+    - mindset : in life , there's no late , after knowing the right path & you're working on it then it's great 🧠

 - after doing all those questions , then we're done with 25+ questions on array